 Mr. László Kaposi

-The activity of the Hungarian Drama and Theatre in Education Association (HUDEA)
+The activity of the Hungarian Drama/Theatre Education Association (HUDEA)

 CONTRIBUTION TO THE HUNGARIAN-SPEAKING DRAMA AND THEATRE ACTIVITIES IN NEIGHBOURING COUNTRIES

 We invite Hungarian-speaking drama teachers and youth theatre practitioners living outside the borders of Hungary to all of our events, covering their expenses here.
-Our experts regularly give training workshops and seminars organised by the Hungarian Drama and Theatre in Education Association in Transylvania (Romania), Upper Hungary (Slovakia), Voivodina (Yugoslavia), Sub-Carpathia (Ukraine).
+Our experts regularly give training workshops and seminars organised by the Hungarian Drama/Theatre Education Association in Transylvania (Romania), Upper Hungary (Slovakia), Voivodina (Yugoslavia), Sub-Carpathia (Ukraine).
 We would like to broaden the range of these activities as well.

-The Hungarian Drama and Theatre in Education Association organise the training for drama teachers and youth theatre practitioners.
+The Hungarian Drama/Theatre Education Association organise the training for drama teachers and youth theatre practitioners.
 This is an even more important field of our activity since movement, drama and puppetry have become parts of the National Core Curriculum (Education Act 1995).

-It is very urgent therefore to enable the Hungarian Drama and Theatre in Education Association to take part in the training of teachers at university level as well.
+It is very urgent therefore to enable the Hungarian Drama/Theatre Education Association to take part in the training of teachers at university level as well.
 Every year we organise a three-day conference called Theatre – Drama – Education, where there are participants from Hungary and abroad.
 Since 1993 the Association have had the right to organise training courses for teachers who wanted to specialise in drama.
 These courses involve a 120 hours training, and participants obtain a certificate after taking an exam in the theory and practice of drama teaching.
-We have already given out more than a thousand certificates until 31 December, 1999.
-The Hungarian Drama and Theatre in Education Association coordinates and organises acts as a publisher of printed materials (books, periodicals), videofilms etc. in connection with drama and youth theatre activities, regional workshops and ‘training of the trainers.’
+The Hungarian Drama/Theatre Education Association coordinates and organises acts as a publisher of printed materials (books, periodicals), videofilms etc. in connection with drama and youth theatre activities, regional workshops and ‘training of the trainers.’

 PUBLISHING A PERIODICAL

-The Drama Education Quarterly (Drámapedagógiai Magazin) is edited and published by the Hungarian Drama and Theatre in Education Association.
-The Quarterly, as the only drama education periodical, has already reached its 18th volume.
+The Drama Education Quarterly (Drámapedagógiai Magazin) is edited and published by the Hungarian Drama/Theatre Education Association.
+The Quarterly, as the only drama education periodical, has already reached its 28th volume.
 There are theoretical and practical articles, reviews, reports of events in Hungary and abroad published in the Quarterly.

-The Hungarian Drama and Theatre in Education Association rent an office in the Hungarian Institute for Culture.
+The Hungarian Drama/Theatre Education Association rent an office in the Hungarian Institute for Culture.
 The office is equipped with phone, fax, answering machine and a computer.
 There is one full-time and one part-time administrative worker at the office.
 The President and the members of the Presidium of the Association receive no payment for their activity.